Arzoka/WorkplaceBO_M2/README.md

 - Discussed work on website
 - Continued work on website, fixed zooming-issues and cross-browser accesibility
 - Published Website to (See "Overview" section)

+12/16/2022:
+- Sat at a cafe to discuss further task managment and planning
+- Added a working image-slider